Castor and Pollux: Shrines and rites

 They were commemorated both as gods on Olympus worthy of holocaust, and as deceased mortals in Hades, whose spirits had to be propitiated by libations.
 Lesser shrines to Castor, Pollux and Helen were also established at a number of other locations around Sparta.
 The pear tree was regarded by the Spartans as sacred to Castor and Pollux, and images of the twins were hung in its branches.
 The standard Spartan oath was to swear "by the two gods" (in Doric Greek: νά τώ θεὼ, ná tō theō, in the Dual number).

 The rite of theoxenia (θεοξενία), "god-entertaining", was particularly associated with Castor and Pollux.
 The two deities were summoned to a table laid with food, whether at individuals' own homes or in the public hearths or equivalent places controlled by states.
 They are sometimes shown arriving at a gallop over a food-laden table.
 Although such "table offerings" were a fairly common feature of Greek cult rituals, they were normally made in the shrines of the gods or heroes concerned.
 The domestic setting of the theoxenia was a characteristic distinction accorded to the Dioskouroi.

 The image of the twins attending a goddess are widespread (Note: Kerényi draws attention especially to the rock carvings in the town of Akrai, Sicily.) and link the Dioskouroi with the male societies of initiates under the aegis of the Anatolian Great Goddess and the great gods of Samothrace.
 During the Archaic period, the Dioscuri were venerated in Naukratis.
-The Dioscuri are the inventors of war dances, which characterize the Kuretes.
+The Dioscuri were said to be the inventors of war dances, which characterize the Kuretes.

 Anakeia (ἀνάκεια) or Anakeion (ἀνάκειον) was a festival held at Athens in honor of the Dioscuri who also had the name Anakes (Ἄνακες).

 Pausanias writes that the people of Amphissa celebrated mystery rites in honor of the so-called Anaktes Boys (Boy Kings).
 However, there was no agreement on their identity, some believed they were the Dioscuri, others thought they were the Curetes, and some identified them as the Cabeiri.
+He also writes that in Sparta there was an altar of the Dioscuri, with the epithet "Counsellors", situated next to the altars of Athena and Zeus, who likewise bore the epithet "Counsellor".

+Argos

+Plutarch writes that the Argives called Castor the "Associate-founder" (mixarchagetas; "μιξαρχαγέτας") and believed that he was buried in Argive territory.
+Polydeuces, however, was revered as one of the Olympian gods.